 - Fly and Floor: 68D 185T Polyester taffeta 1500mm

-- Doors: 1, Front (it is also possible to exit via top zipper when fly is rolled back)
+- Doors: 1, Front (it is also possible to exit via top zipper when the fly is rolled back)

 - Interior pockets: 2